Livingstone Tower: Later developments

-The building received a refurbishment in 2010, which saw internal realignment of some rooms and facilities, replacement of the outer spandrel panels, a new modern languages centre built and the floors redesignated by transposing the ground floor to level 1, thus the former roof terrace becoming Level 15 - The studios of the radio station Celtic Music Radio used to be on the 14th Floor of the building within the Hunter Centre.
+The building received a refurbishment in 2010, which saw internal realignment of some rooms and facilities, replacement of the outer spandrel panels, a new modern languages centre built, and the floors redesignated by transposing the ground floor to level 1, thus the former roof terrace becoming Level 15.
+The studios of the radio station Celtic Music Radio used to be on the 14th Floor of the building within the Hunter Centre.

-Under the University's £300m masterplan for campus consolidation and renewal, it has proposed to vacate the entire Livingstone Tower/McCance/Collins Building complex and relocate the Humanities and Social Sciences departments to the Lord Hope Building in Cathedral Street.
+Under the University's £300m masterplan for campus consolidation and renewal published in the 2000s, it was proposed to vacate the entire Livingstone Tower/McCance/Collins Building complex and relocate the Humanities and Social Sciences departments to the Lord Hope Building in Cathedral Street.
 A revised plan was released in 2011 which showed that the tower would remain in use until the year 2023, after which the building would be returned to Glasgow City Council for future redevelopment.
+However as of 2023, the plan has stalled, and the tower will remain part of the University's estate for the foreseeable future.

 Location

 The building is located within the John Anderson Campus of the University of Strathclyde.
 It is part of a mixed-use development which includes the University's own McCance and Collins Buildings, a two-storey sub-surface NCP car park, and a row of retail units at street level on George Street.
 There is also private car parking for Glasgow City Council.

 The tower itself (arguably designed in the International Style) follows a contrasting architectural paradigm to the rest of the attaching buildings, which are of a distinctly Brutalist style – fashionable in the 1960s.